pollination/pollination-docs/model-editor/commands.md

 <summary>Options</summary>

+**Pull Distance**

+The maximum distance between a room vertex and the target room edges at which point the vertex will be pulled to the target room.

 **Coordinate Vertices**

 Select to further coordinate the vertices after the initial pulling operation is complete.
 Coordination means that any vertices of the target room that lie within the specified distance to a pulled room but were NOT matched to a vertex on that room will be inserted into the pulled room.

-**Pull Distance**

-The maximum distance between a room vertex and the target room edges at which point the vertex will be pulled to the target room.
+**Constrain Edges**

+Select to have all axes of the room edges that were not pulled to the adjacent room be preserved.

 </details>